| Category | Administration and Management |

 These procedures apply to all University of Otago staff, including persons contracted to the University either directly or in partnership with it.

-The procedures apply to all records owned by the University, which fall under the coverage of the Public Records Act (PRA) 2005 and which are therefore subject to the conditions of the Contract and Commercial Law Act (CCLA) 2017.
+The procedures apply to all records owned by the University, which fall under the coverage of the Public Records Act (PRA) 2005 and the Contract and Commercial Law Act (CCLA) 2017.

 Definitions

-The number of bits (zeroes or ones) used to describe the colour of each pixel.
+- The number of bits (zeros or ones) used to describe the colour of each pixel.
 Bit depth can range from 1 bit up to 48 bits.
 Greater bit depth allows a greater range of colours or shades of grey to be represented by a pixel.

-The process of converting hard copy, or other non-digital, records into a digital format such as taking digital photographs of physical source records or imaging physical source records (scanning).
+- The process of converting hard copy, or other non-digital, records into a digital format.

 Content